Citizens’ Jury FAQs

 How is this different from other forms of consultation?

-The structure of the sessions ensures that the participants much better reflect the diversity of the local population than a standard consultation.
+The structure of the sessions ensured that the participants much better reflect the diversity of the local population than a standard consultation.
 These deliberative processes produce deeply insightful results that would not be achieved through a consultation, focus group or survey.
-In addition, the process nearly always produces a group of enthusiastic motivated citizens interested in taking action.
+In addition, the process produced a group of enthusiastic motivated citizens interested in taking action.

-Social enterprise Shared Future has been commissioned to run the process drawing on their wealth of experience in this field, alongside DemocracyNext who is supporting as an advisor and critical friend to the process.
-The Jury will be supported by an Oversight Panel, who ensures the process is in line with best practice principles.
+Social enterprise Shared Future were commissioned to run the process drawing on their wealth of experience in this field, alongside DemocracyNext who supported as an advisor and critical friend to the process.
+The Jury was supported by an Oversight Panel, who ensured the process was in line with best practice principles.

 What is it about Citizens’ Juries that makes them work?